Posted Date: Apr 27, 2014

 Women with a personal history of invasive breast cancer, DCIS, or lobular carcinoma in situ also have an increased risk of being diagnosed with a new primary breast cancer.
 Recommendations for subsequent mammograms vary, but evidence for various strategies is scant.

 Women treated with thoracic radiation before the age of 30 years have a 1% annual risk of breast cancer, starting 8 years after the irradiation and for the rest of their lives.
-Annual screening with magnetic resonance imaging has been proposed in such women, beginning 8 years after treatment or by age 25 years, whichever is later.
-Because this population is small, there are no studies to confirm the benefit of this recommendation.
+Annual screening with magnetic resonance imaging (MRI) has been proposed in such women, beginning 8 years after treatment or by age 25 years, whichever is later.
+In a study of screening with mammography and MRI, 13 cancers were diagnosed among 98 asymptomatic women who received a chest radiation dose of 15 Gy or less for pediatric or adult cancer.
+Four of those cancers would not have been detected without the use of MRI.
+Another study of multiple screening modalities observed a similar increase in cancer detection with the addition of MRI.
+These data suggest that earlier detection is possible with MRI, but do not demonstrate a definitive benefit of adjunct MRI screening.

 Women with radiologically dense breasts (heterogeneously dense or extremely dense in the terminology of the Breast Imaging Reporting and Data System [BI-RADS]) have a threefold to sixfold increased risk of breast cancer compared with women who have fatty breasts.